 - Bake at 350°F for 25-30 minutes or until a toothpick entered into the cake comes out clean.

 Prepare Vanilla Buttercream Frosting

-- Gradually add in powdered sugar, followed by vanilla and beat until smooth.2 cups powdered sugar, 2 tsp pure vanilla extract
+- Gradually add in powdered sugar, followed by vanilla and beat until smooth.2 cups powdered sugar, 2 teaspoon pure vanilla extract

-- Add cream a little at a time and beat until you have the desired consistency.2 tbsp heavy cream
+- Add cream a little at a time and beat until you have the desired consistency.2 tablespoon heavy cream

 - Add a pinch or two of salt, if desired and beat to combine.
 Spread over cooled cake.salt

 Pin this small vanilla cake recipe for later:

 Last Updated on October 2, 2021 by Chenée Lewis